ludreinsalvador/data-optimization/README.md

 ---

 ## Overview
-This repository explores data optimization using PySpark, covering big data concepts, pipelines, machine learning, and data transformation techniques.
+This explores data optimization using PySpark, covering big data concepts, pipelines, machine learning, and data transformation techniques.
 The goal is to enhance data processing efficiency and model performance.

 ---